DonnieData/World_Weather_Analysis/README.md

 Creating python script for a hypothetical betaApp meant to provide hotel/lodging suggestions for a company based on user_end provided criteria.

 [Weather_Database](https://github.com/DonnieData/World_Weather_Analysis/tree/main/Weather_Database)
-- [numpy module](https://github.com/numpy/numpy) to generate 2,000 latitudes and longitude combinations
+- the pytohn [numpy module](https://github.com/numpy/numpy) was used to generate 2,000 latitudes and longitude combinations
 - [Citypy](https://github.com/wingchen/citipy) to get the nearest city of latitude/longitude combination
 - OpenWeatherMap - to retrieve up-to-date weather data for the provided cities